textX/textX/docs/multimetamodel.md

 model = mm_B.model_from_file(model_file_name)
 ```

-In another way we could use global model repository directly to instantiate
+In another way we could use a global model repository directly to instantiate
 models directly from Python code without resorting to `ImportURI` machinery.
-For
-this we shall modify the grammar of language `B` to be:
+For this we shall modify the grammar of language `B` to be:

 ```nohighlight
 reference A